Subscribe to Newsletter

 Some of the most popular and recommended grow tent heaters are:

-One of the most recommend heaters among growers for any set-up, is the oil filled radiator.
-With that being said, you can do much worse than opt for the Pelonis space heater when looking at this category.
+One of the most recommend heaters among growers for any set-up is the oil-filled radiator.
+With that being said, you can do much worse than opt for the Pelonis oil filled space heater when looking at this category.
 Consistently rated five stars, the six fin Pelonis oil heater would be ideal for any small to medium grow set-up.
 It comes with multiple heat choices, with the highest running at 1500W and the lowest 600W, while the middle setting runs at about 900W.
 As well as the three heat settings, the Pelonis space heater features an impressive LED display with five large easy to use and read buttons as well as a 24hr timer.
 An added bonus to the above is the inclusion of a remote, so choosing the right settings is made even easier.

 If your one of the unlucky ones to experience problems with the Pelonis oil filled space heater, then don’t worry too much, as the heater comes with a standard one year warranty.